 What is a Masters in Mechanical Engineering?

 MS or Masters in Mechanical Engineering is a two-year postgraduate Engineering program, offered exclusively to Engineering graduates.
-It provides extremely detailed insight in the world of Mechanical Engineering, with a syllabus composition set specifically to cater to theoretical and practical knowledge of the students, while also building a foundation for those who look to develop further into research and scholarly work.
-The course includes subjects like thermodynamics, technical writing, kinematics, machine design, solid mechanics which are highly specialized and translate directly into field work.
+It provides extremely detailed insight into the world of Mechanical Engineering, with a syllabus composition set specifically to cater to the theoretical and practical knowledge of the students, while also building a foundation for those who look to develop further into research and scholarly work.
+The course includes subjects like thermodynamics, technical writing, kinematics, machine design, solid mechanics which are highly specialized and translate directly into fieldwork.

-Top 24 Universities In Canada For MS In Mechanical Engineering
+Top 25 Universities in Canada for MS in Mechanical Engineering

 Here are the top universities for MS in Mechanical Engineering: